SinaS24/Diabetes-risk-and-insights/README.md

 | What lifestyle choices correlate with diabetes?           | Unbalanced diet shows highest diabetes rates             |
 | Does age affect HbA1c or diabetes likelihood?             | Yes, older groups have higher HbA1c and prevalence       |
 | How many diabetics are on medication?                     | Over 55%

+---

+## Caveats and Considerations

+While this dashboard provides meaningful insights, the following limitations should be considered:
+- Sample Size: The dataset comprises a relatively small sample which may not fully capture broader population trends.
+- Geographic Unknowns: The geographic origin of the dataset is unspecified.
+Regional factors (e.g., diet, healthcare access, genetics) may influence results and limit generalisability.
+- Data Quality & Accuracy: The data may contain self-reported or clinically estimated values.
+No information on data collection methodology is provided, which could affect reliability.
+- Lack of Gender Differentiation: The dataset lacks a gender variable, limiting analysis for metrics where clinical benchmarks differ (e.g., WHR).
+- Limited Lifestyle Factors: The dataset excludes important lifestyle variables such as physical activity, sleep patterns, alcohol use, or smoking status, which are known contributors to diabetes risk.
+- Simplified Risk Scoring: The Diabetes Risk Predictor uses a custom scoring algorithm for illustrative purposes only.
+It does not represent a clinically validated tool.

+Please note that this dashboard is intended for educational and analytical demonstration only and should not be used to inform clinical or policy decisions without further validation.